Liianne/SpotlessGS/README.md

 ## Data
 To get the input camera poses and point cloud, there are two options:
 - [COLMAP](https://colmap.github.io/)
+Please first create an input_data folder and an images subfolder, save all the input (undistorted) images in the images folder, then run [COLMAP](https://colmap.github.io/) to get camera poses and a sparse point cloud.
 - [OKVIS2](https://github.com/ethz-mrl/okvis2)
 Please note that the raw data from OKVIS2 has to be converted into COLMAPS format.
 The input folder should look like: